 *The featured Image of Paul Bunyan and the Blue Ox is from the John Margolies Roadside America photograph archive (1972-2008), Library of Congress, Prints and Photographs Division.

-Calling all pie lovers, Michigan is home to two cherry pie roadside memorials.
+Calling all pie lovers, Michigan has two cherry pie roadside memorials.
 The first pie structure is located in Charlevoix, Michigan.
 In 1976, Dave Philips asked bakers and businesses in Michigan for a favor.
 He asked them to create the world’s largest cherry pie.
 Together, Charlevoix locals were able to break a world record with their creation.
-Their combined efforts resulted in an extraordinary pie weighing in at 17,420 pounds.
+Their combined efforts resulted in an extraordinary pie weighing 17,420 pounds.
 This accomplishment led to years of recognition and made Charlevoix a popular tourist destination.

 Years later, in 1987, a town 50 miles away called Traverse City was inspired to make its own cherry pie.
-Contributors in Traverse City were able to break Charlevoix’s record with their pie weighing in at a hefty 28,350 pounds.
-Traverse beat Charlevoix and received a certificate from the Guinness Book of World records for their work.
-In addition, the two towns have displayed their pie tins as proof of their ability to make the world’s largest cherry pie.
+Contributors in Traverse City were able to break Charlevoix’s record, with their pie weighing in at a hefty 28,350 pounds.
+Traverse beat Charlevoix and received a certificate from the Guinness Book of World Records for their work.
+In addition, the two towns have displayed their pie tins as proof of their ability to make the world’s most giant cherry pie.

 Not to be confused with the Leaning Tower of Pisa located in Italy, the Leaning Tower of Pizza in Michigan is also a leaning structure.
 This tower can be found in Ann Arbor, Michigan.
 The Leaning Tower of Pizza was created because Ann Arbor is home to the first-ever Domino’s Pizza.